brajeshwar/brajeshwar.github.io/about.md

 We also worked for many Contractors who sub-contracted their work to us.
 We were, in fact, one of the best ghost developers to many successful Contractors.

 In 2006, our team was acquired to become part of the founding team of [Mixercast, Inc](https://www.linkedin.com/company/167518).
 It was an exciting experience, being part of a Startup, and learning from it.
-Unfortunately, [Mixercast](http://www.crunchbase.com/company/mixercast) was declared dead on December 31, 2009.
+Unfortunately, [Mixercast](http://www.crunchbase.com/company/mixercast) was declared dead on Dec 31, 2009.

 In 2007, after spending a year with Mixercast, I started [oCricket](https://ocricket.com/).
-After 2 years of operation, oCricket was acquired by InfinitelyBeta in June 2009.
-I was involved with the team in the making of the flagship product of Infinitely Beta - Paisa.com.
+After 2 years of operation, oCricket was acquired by InfinitelyBeta in Jun 2009.
+I was involved with the team in the making of the flagship product of Infinitely Beta - `Paisa.com`.

 I continue to leveraging technology in finding solutions to challenges and problems.
 For details of my professional timeline, view my [Curriculum Vitae](https://cv.brajeshwar.com).